 The OAS, opposed as it was to Algerian independence, let loose a reign of terror bombing schools, hospitals, mosques, cafes and torturing innocent men, women and children.
 This was one of the deadliest periods in the history of the war.
 Thousands died.
 The political objective was to draw the FLN into a tit for tat war of attribution thereby sabotaging any hope of compromise between the government and the FLN.
 They were, however, not successful in their diabolical plot, and the referendum took place on July 1, 1962.

 Over 91 percent of the French voters who took part in the referendum voted for independence.
 De Gaulle declared Algeria independent on July 3.
-The FLN declared July 5 to be their independence day to coincide with the day the French had landed in Algiers in 1840.
+The FLN declared July 5 to be their independence day to coincide with the day the French had landed in Algiers in 1830.
 The long night of horrors was over for the Algerians.
-The sun rose in its splendor on the morning of July 5, 1962 in the desert sands of Algeria bringing with it the glad tidings of freedom, joy and hope.
+The sun rose in its splendor on the morning of July 5, 1962 in Algeria bringing with it the glad tidings of freedom, joy and hope.